 - demonstrated ability to recruit and support people who are Indigenous, Black, racialized, LGBTQ2S+, newcomers to Canada, francophone, and/or live with disability;

-- commitment to participate in a peer support network of host organizations;
+- commitment to participate in a peer support network of employers;

-- dedication to leveraging the work experience into full-time employment or study for the youth participant;
+- dedication to leveraging the work experience into full-time employment or study for the youth;

-- ability to recruit and support youth participants not in employment, education or training (NEET);
+- ability to recruit and support youth not in employment, education or training (NEET);

-- ability to recruit and support youth participants from diverse backgrounds with barriers to employment;
+- ability to recruit and support youth from diverse backgrounds with barriers to employment;

-- capacity to adequately support skills development for participants, with additional support from the CreateAction partners;
+- capacity to adequately support skills development for youth, with additional support from the CreateAction partners;

 - relevance of proposed work experience to community economic development and social innovation (visit CCEDNet’s definition of CED) and/or off-reserve Indigenous service delivery infrastructure and provision of culturally enhanced programs and services to urban Indigenous residents (visit NAFC’s website).